will-lumley/FaviconFinder/README.md

 This allows you to control:
 - What type of download type FaviconFinder will use first
 - When iterating through each download type, what sub-type to look for.
 For the HTML download type, this allows you to prioritise different "rel" types.
-For the file .ico type, this allows you to choose the filename.
+For the file.ico type, this allows you to choose the filename.

+If your desired download type doesn't exist for your URL (ie. you requested the favicon that exists as a file but there's no file), FaviconFinder will automatically try all other methods of favicon storage for you.

 ## Example Project